KWDB/docs/en/development/connect-kaiwudb/java/connect-r2dbc.md

 The Reactive Relational Database Connectivity (R2DBC) project provides a reactive programming API for relational databases.
 Unlike traditional JDBC, which relies on blocking calls, R2DBC offers a non-blocking service provider interface that simplifies development for both database driver and client library developers.

-KWDB fully supports R2DBC connections, aallowing you to interact with your database using reactive programming patterns.
+KWDB fully supports R2DBC connections, allowing you to interact with your database using reactive programming patterns.
 This section demonstrates how to connect to and use KWDB through R2DBC.

 ## Prerequisites